JaimeCrz/CodeWars-Training-katas/README.md

-Credits to [myjinxin2015](https://github.com/myjinxin2015) for his/her awesome list of Training katas.
+Credits to [myjinxin2015](https://github.com/myjinxin2015) for this awesome list of Training katas.